 Justice Teaching Institute: Teachers from throughout Florida are selected to spend a week in Tallahassee working with the Supreme Court justices learning first-hand about the judicial system using a case-study approach.

-Facing surveys showing widespread misunderstandings about the state's legal system, the Supreme Court of Florida launched its inaugural Justice Teaching Institute for secondary teachers May 7-8, 1997 as part of the Court's Sesquicentennial Celebration.
+Facing surveys showing widespread misunderstandings about the state's legal system and the courts, the Supreme Court of Florida launched its inaugural Justice Teaching Institute for secondary teachers May 7-8, 1997 as part of the Court's Sesquicentennial Celebration.
 Twenty-six teachers from throughout Florida were selected to participate in the Institute spearheaded by Chief Justice Gerald Kogan.
-"This was a wonderfully enriching experience", stated one teacher.
-"I feel much better about our justice system and much better prepared to teach it.....this has been a real privilege".
+"This was a wonderfully enriching experience," stated one teacher.
+"I feel much better about our justice system and much better prepared to teach it...this has been a real privilege."

-In mid-1996, Chief Justice Kogan created a multifaceted program called the "Access Initiative" designed both to improve public access to courts and make the courts system a proactive educator, as the public itself desires.
-Both short-term and long-term elements are part of the Access Initiative.
-But perhaps the most important long-term component is the Justice Teaching Institute.
+In mid-1996, Chief Justice Kogan created a multifaceted program called the "Access Initiative" designed both to improve public access to courts and make the court system a proactive educator, as the public itself desires.
+Both short-term and long-term elements were part of the Access Initiative.
+But perhaps the most important long-term component has been the Justice Teaching Institute.

-Institute teachers explored justice and the framework for judicial decision making in our state courts during the two day program.
-The Institute included substantive sessions on the structure and function of the state courts system, history of the Supreme Court, constitutional issues, technology, dispute resolution, and a trail of justice tour.
+Institute teachers explored justice and the framework for judicial decision making in our state courts during the inaugural program.
+The Institute included substantive sessions on the structure and function of the state court system, history of the Supreme Court, constitutional issues, technology, dispute resolution, and a trail of justice tour.
 Teachers participated in mock oral arguments on assisted suicide and then observed the actual case being heard by the Supreme Court of Florida.

-The Institute will be an annual event of the Court.
-Sesquicentennial Commission Education Subcommittee chair Annette Pitts reported, "The Supreme Court of Florida has created a model of national and international prominence".
+The Institute has become an annual event of the Court.
+Sesquicentennial Commission Education Subcommittee chair Annette Pitts reported, "The Supreme Court of Florida has created a model of national and international prominence."
 "We hope local judges in county and circuit courts will work with teachers to expand these educational efforts," Pitts added.